WWE Intercontinental Championship: Reception

+Some observers argued that The Miz managed to elevate the championship during his multiple runs with the title; The Sportster columnist Wesly Avendano claimed that Miz "made the Intercontinental Championship "Must See" again" and "helped stabilize the IC Title during a time when WWE really needed him to", while Lucean from Cageside Seats noted that Miz "has been, at least for me, making the Intercontinental (IC) title appear really meaningful" and that "the number of people I see wanting to see someone to beat the Miz and take the title to get that heat makes becoming the IC champion seem meaningful".

-The championship continued to receive criticism into the 2020s.
+The championship continued to receive criticism into the early 2020s.
 Kendall panned the recent reigns as forgettable and wrote that the title had "turned into a prop to be lugged around, rather than a title that should bestow prestige."
 Cook wrote that it had been "treated as something of an afterthought" for the previous two decades.
 The championship was only defended on two pay-per-views in 2021 and was not defended at any within the first quarter of 2022, including WrestleMania 38; its absence on the premiere event was widely criticized by fans.

-After Vince McMahon retired on July 22, 2022, the championship has been featured more prominently after Paul “Triple H” Levesque (a five-time Intercontinental Champion) took over as Head of Creative.
-The championship has been featured in the main event of numerous episodes of Smackdown, and has even received a five-star rating from Dave Meltzer between champion Gunther and challenger Sheamus at Clash at the Castle.
-It was the second WWE five-star match in the 2020s, as well as the second time in the title's history to receive such a rating.
-The first one being Razor Ramon vs. Shawn Michaels at WrestleMania X in 1994.
+After Vince McMahon retired as chairman, CEO, and Head of Creative on July 22, 2022, the championship has been featured more prominently after Triple H took over as the new Head of Creative.
+The championship has been featured in the main event of numerous episodes of SmackDown, and has even received two five-star ratings from Meltzer.
+The first was Gunther defending against Sheamus at Clash at the Castle, while the second was Gunther defending against Sheamus and Drew McIntyre in a triple threat match at WrestleMania 39: Night 2, making it the first time Meltzer gave more than one five-star match rating for any main roster championship reign.
+The last time the Intercontinental Championship received such a rating before Gunther's reign was Shawn Michaels going against Razor Ramon in an Intercontinental Unification ladder match at WrestleMania X.